Last updated: April 28, 2023

 All Nevada LLCs must submit an annual report by the end of the company's anniversary month.
 For example, if your LLC was established in September 2022, you must submit an annual report before the end of September 2023.

-Filing annual reports in Nevada costs $150.
+Filing an annual report in Nevada costs $150.

 A Certificate of Good Standing is a document that proves that your LLC is in the right standing with the SOS in terms of tax payments and filing paperwork.